Castlereagh League

-The Castlereagh League (also known as the Castlereagh Cup) is a rugby league competition in western New South Wales, Australia, run under the auspices of the Country Rugby League.
-For all intents and purposes the competition is effectively the Group 14 Rugby League senior competition.
+The Castlereagh League (also known as the Castlereagh Cup and Group 14) is a rugby league competition in western New South Wales, Australia, run under the auspices of the Country Rugby League.
+For all intents and purposes the competition is effectively the Group 14 Rugby League senior competition, and the league has re-obtained Group status as of 2023, but will not revert to the Group 14 name for branding reasons.

 Teams

-The following clubs are fielding teams in the 2022 Christie Hood Castlereagh Cup:
+The following clubs are fielding teams in the 2024 Christie Hood Castlereagh Cup:

 Former Teams

 Clubs Timeline

 Castlereagh Cup past & present participants, First Grade and Ladies League Tag.